surjikal/sublime-coffee-compile/README.md

 This package allows you to compile some or all of your CoffeeScript right from the editor.
 The JavaScript output will even have syntax highlighting!

+To use this thing, highlight your CoffeeScript and hit `Ctrl+Shift+C` (or `Cmd+Shift+C` on OSX).<br>
-Just highlight some CoffeeScript code, right click and select the _Coffee Compile_ command.
+Alternatively, right click and select the _Coffee Compile_ command.

 To compile the whole file, don't highlight any text.

+You'll probably need to setup some paths in the settings file before you can use the plugin.<br>
+The settings file can be accessed through this menu: `Preferences > Package Settings > CoffeeCompile > Settings - User`

 ![CoffeeCompile Screenshot](http://i.imgur.com/2J49Q.png)